1. Home

 Solar panel systems are usually measured in kilowatts, which measures how much electricity they can produce at peak production.

 There are a number of factors which go into finding the right size system for your home.
-In most cases, we’re looking to get to a 100%, or slightly higher, energy offset.
-A new solar system should meet your home’s current energy consumption requirements.
+In most cases, a new solar system should meet your home’s current energy consumption requirements, though there are reasons to make a system larger or smaller, too.
 The size can also be affected by design constraints, roof size, local regulation, available sunlight, and more.

 See how much